Who we are

 HIGHLIGHTS FROM NEW STATESMAN’S POLITICS LIVE

-The New Statesman‘s flagship event, Politics Live, showcased the very best of our political coverage and provided delegates with invaluable access and insight into those responsible for governing the UK.
-This essential event will return on 27 June 2023 to confirm its status as Britain’s most thought-provoking and dynamic political conference.
+The New Statesman‘s flagship event, Politics Live, showcases the very best of our political coverage and provides delegates with invaluable access and insight into those responsible for governing the UK.
+This essential event is Britain’s most thought-provoking and dynamic political conference.

 Our Partners